 State of California Theme Park Reopening Guidelines

-So what are the essential parameters that Disneyland could reopen under?
-Everything depends on California’s colored tiers that now govern permitted activities in each county in the state.
-Counties in purple (substantial) face the most restrictions, followed by red (widespread), orange (moderate), and yellow (minimal) as the least restrictive.
+On October 20, 2020, theme park guidelines finally came out.
+Everything was pegged to California’s colored tiers (also known as the Blueprint for a Safer Economy).
+These tiers had governed permitted activities in each county in the state since the summer.
+Counties in purple (substantial) faced the most restrictions, followed by red (widespread), orange (moderate), and yellow (minimal) as the least restrictive.

-The new guidelines (available in full here) distinguish large theme parks like Disneyland and Universal Hollywood from smaller local and regional theme parks, of the likes of Gilroy Gardens, the Santa Cruz Beach Boardwalk, or Belmont Park.
-Small theme parks that have a maximum capacity of no more than 15,000 guests can reopen when the county in which they are located moves into the orange tier.
-Capacity will be restricted to 25% or 500 guests, whichever is fewer.
-Additionally, only guests from the same county are permitted to attend and only outdoor attractions may reopen.
+The new October theme park addendum (available in full here) put theme parks in very restrictive tiers.
+The state distinguished large theme parks like Disneyland and Universal Hollywood from smaller local and regional theme parks, of the likes of Gilroy Gardens, the Santa Cruz Beach Boardwalk, or Belmont Park.
+Small theme parks could reopen in the orange tier to in-county guests with highly restricted capacity and only outdoor attractions.

-Larger theme parks like Disneyland, however, must wait until their home county enters the state’s yellow tier to reopen.
-Capacity will similarly be limited at 25%, but there will be no geographic restrictions on guests.
+Larger theme parks like Disneyland, however, were forced to wait until their home county entered the state’s yellow tier to reopen.
+Capacity was limited at 25%, but there would be no geographic restrictions on guests.

-If you’ve been glued to states’s colored map like I have, you likely know that Disneyland is located in Orange County, which is currently in the red tier.
-That means the OC has to move down two tiers, from red to orange and then from orange to yellow, in order for Disneyland to open.
+At the time the guidelines came out, Orange County was in the red tier.
+That meant the OC had to move down two tiers, from red to orange and then from orange to yellow, in order for Disneyland to open.

 What Changes Are Coming to Disneyland When it Eventually Does Reopen?

-The bottom line is that things are going to look a lot different at Disneyland when it reopens, whenever that happens.
+The bottom line is that things are going to look a lot different at Disneyland when it reopens.
 Expect new safety protocols and seriously restricted capacity.
 Additionally, the parks simply won’t be able to offer everything that guests have come to expect in the past.

-Everything is still a moving target, so I’ll plan to keep updating this post in the next coming weeks and months as Disney and state and local officials reveal more specifics.
+Everything at Disneyland is still a moving target like all of life has been this past year, so I’ll plan to keep updating this post in the next coming weeks with more specifics.
 But here’s what we know so far about how things will be different in the re-opened parks.

 1. Park Entry Reservations Will Be Required.

-Just like at Walt Disney World, Disneyland is going to reopen its parks on a reservations-only basis due to the 25% maximum capacity mandated by the state’s theme park guidelines.
-Guests must have a valid theme park ticket in hand already to make a reservation (and ticket sales have currently been paused).
+Just like at Walt Disney World, Disneyland is going to reopen its parks on a reservations-only basis.
+Guests must have a valid theme park ticket in hand to make a reservation (note that ticket sales have currently been paused).

-We know little else about how this reservations process will work at Disneyland, but can certainly take cues from what Walt Disney World has done.
+We know little else about how this reservations process will work at Disneyland, but can certainly take cues from what Walt Disney World has done with its Disney Park Pass system.
 At Walt Disney World, on-property hotel guests were given the first window to make park reservations.
-With even fewer on-property hotels at Disneyland, it seems likely that Disney might do the same there.
+Guests holding tickets from vacations canceled due to the closure were also given priority to book reservations before new tickets went on sale to the general public.

 2. Park Hopping Could Be Allowed.

-Although reservations are needed, Disneyland has told its ticket partners that it plans to allow park hopping – at least as of this past summer.
-In contrast, park hopping is not allowed at Walt Disney World right now.
-With the parks in such close proximity at Disneyland and no transportation needed to get guests between the parks, presumably the risks are simply much lower at Disneyland, allowing for this difference.
-Of course, with so many things now in flux since the original plans that were made, this could well change again.
+With the parks in such close proximity at Disneyland and no transportation needed to get guests between the parks, the logistics of (and risks involved with) park hopping are much easier at Disneyland.
+Of course, with so many things now in flux since the original promises of park hopping were made, this could well change again.

 3. Parades, Shows, and Fireworks are Out.